-Since ARMZ launched its hostile offer to acquire all of the outstanding common shares of Khan, the independent Special Committee of the Khan Board of Directors have spent considerable amounts of time exploring and discussing possible strategic alternatives that may be in the best interests of Khan and maximize value for its shareholders.
-The Special Committee determined that any alternative, in order to be viable, would need to take into account the laws and policies of the Government of Mongolia and the interests of all relevant stakeholders, in addition to enhancing value to shareholders.
+After ARMZ launched its hostile offer to acquire all of the outstanding common shares of Khan, the independent Special Committee of the Khan Board of Directors spent considerable amounts of time exploring and discussing possible strategic alternatives that would be in the best interests of Khan and maximize value for its shareholders.
 A particular focus was on transactions that involved MonAtom and the Mongolian Government, in an attempt to find a mutually satisfactory transaction that would comply with the Nuclear Energy Law while also providing Khan with a stable ownership and regulatory framework within which it could develop the Dornod Uranium Project.
 These efforts initially culminated in the entering into of a non-binding MOU with MonAtom, announced by Khan on January 25, 2010, which sought to establish the principal elements of a joint venture transaction which could finalize the ownership structure surrounding the Dornod Uranium Project and create a framework for developing the project and bringing it into operation.
-Khan's objective in entering into the MOU was to protect and preserve value for Khan's shareholders in light of the Nuclear Energy Law, the uncertain status of Khan's Mining License and Exploration License and the hostile bid by ARMZ.
+Khan's objective in entering into the MOU was to protect and preserve value for Khan's shareholders in light of the Nuclear Energy Law, the uncertain status of Khan's mining license and exploration license and the hostile bid by ARMZ.